 The design of this board but specifically the build skills and equipment required for this board are a bit more advanced then my other boards (QuinLED-Quad, QuinLED-Deca, QuinLED-Dig-Uno).
 I would highly recommend a hot air station/Oven and solder paste since there are a lot of SMD components involved.

 The build time required is also a lot more per board, prepare to spend 4 to 8 hours per board!

 If people who can’t solder this board themselves (or don’t have the equipment/time) still want it, drop me a line using the contact form, on YouTube or through Discord.
 If I receive enough response I’ll invest time in making several versions available next to the full DIY one.
-DIY will always remain the cheapest way to do it but for this board I can imagine the following other options which would still make it feasable to run this board if they want to:
+DIY will always remain the cheapest way to do it but for this board I can imagine the following other options which would still make it feasible to run this board if they want to: